-A raised, flat surface of rock juts into the clearing, serving as a platform to address the crowd.
-The lions leap onto the stage, tawny tails twitching in anticipation.
-The lionesses settle at the bottom of the platform, gathering their cubs closer to them protectively, hissing threateningly at anyone who dares come too close.
+The lions and their accompanying felines lead the way to a large clearing, where a raised, flat surface of rock juts out, serving as a convenient platform to address the crowd.
+The lions leap onto the stage, tails twitching with anticipation.
+Their mates settle near the bottom, gathering their cubs close, hissing at anyone who dares come near.

 ‘Friends, animals, those of forest ilk, lend me your ears!’
-The King of the forest speaks, quoting a line from a book he had picked up from a wandering human in the forest, a few years ago.
-That is, after he had licked every bone clean and found the book lying abandoned on the forest floor.
-What was the title again?
-Jewelled Scissors?
-Something like that.
-Ever since then, he has been using this famous line to start his oral presentation.
+The King speaks, quoting a line from a book he had found on the forest floor, after licking the bones of its owner clean.
+Ever since then, he has been using this line to start his oral presentations.

 A few mice take his words too literally, and they gladly nibble off one another’s ears, squeaking in pain all the while.
-They place their ears in front of the King as an offering, bowing in respect.
+They place their offerings in front of the King, bowing in respect.

 The watching, silent animals seem quite unaffected, as if this is a normal occurrence.
-They know that if the King were to ask any of them to sit on his dinner plate, they will come to him without hesitation.
+They know that if the King were to ask any of them to sit on his dinner plate, they would obey without hesitation.

 ‘My loyal servants, I bring grave news.
-Humans, those infernal, insidious, conceited, incorrigible desecrators—’ The King pauses to let the effect of those words sink in, or perhaps he has ran out of adjectives, before continuing.
-A pelican, the scribe who takes down the minutes of discussion, scribbles frantically with a quill borrowed from his friend, the porcupine, on a flat piece of seaweed.
+Humans, those infernal, insidious, conceited, incorrigible desecrators—’ the King pauses to let the effect of those words sink in, or perhaps he has run out of adjectives, before continuing.
+A porcupine, the scribe who takes down the minutes of discussion, scribbles frantically with a quill.

-‘Yes, those people—’ The King spits it out like a swear word, ‘—have come to raze our home down!
-By the dawn of tomorrow, our home will be in flames, our nests, liars, dens, and what else will all be but a mere memory!’
+‘Yes, those people—’ the King spits it out like a swear word, ‘—have come to raze our homes down!
+By the dawn of tomorrow, our home will be in flames, our nests, lairs, dens and what not will all be but a mere memory!’
 The King roars in anger.

 There is an immediate effect—the crowd bursts into animated discussions and protests.
-A cluster of hens squawk in panic, the gaggle of geese hem and haw in doubt, not wanting to arrive at the conclusion that their homes will turn into ashes, though it didn’t once cross their minds that they live in the water.
+A cluster of hens squawk in panic, the gaggle of geese hem and haw in doubt.
 A mother duck keels to the ground in a dead faint, flattening her ducklings in the process.
-The drake pecks at her feathered wing, trying frantically to wake her up, while attempting to free the ducklings out from under their immobile mother.
-The pack of wolves howl in dismay, and the foxes hiss in anger, at the injustice done to their homes.
+A pack of wolves howl in dismay, and the foxes hiss in anger, at the injustice done to their homes.
 The deer snuffle sadly at the grass, their ears pressed flat to their heads, their large doe eyes glittering with unshed tears.
 The giraffes nibble absent-mindedly at the leaves on the tree, too tall above everyone else to be included in the discussion.
-A few wild boars snort with dissent, their wiry hairs bristling with indignation.

 A crocodile, sitting at the edge of the clearing, sheds a few tears, though he knows his home will not be affected.

 A family of sparrows titter with anger, before falling in a faint out of their nests.
-They hit the ground with a faint thump and break their necks, though it goes unnoticed in the chaos around them.
+They hit the ground with a soft thump and break their necks, though it goes almost unnoticed in the chaos around them.
 A vulture, who has been watching the sparrow’s movements closely, swoops down from an adjoining tree and picks the sparrows clean.
-The vulture is the only one who is not showing any form of distress at their inevitable doom.

 ‘Why aren’t you upset?’
 A goose warbles at the vulture.